-Budget proposals for the 2014/15 Housing Revenue Account (HRA) and the Housing Capital Account were approved by Aberdeen Councillors today.
+Budget proposals for the 2013/14 Housing Revenue Account (HRA) and the Housing Capital Account were approved by Aberdeen city councillors today [Wednesday 19 December].

-To ensure that the council can deliver the priorities for its housing stock and tenants it was agreed that the budget includes a revenue contribution to the Housing Capital programme for 2014/15 of £22million.
+To ensure that the council can deliver the priorities for its housing stock and tenants it was agreed that the budget includes a revenue contribution to the Housing Capital programme for 2013/14 of £21.7million.

-Addressing the Council Chamber today, Housing and Environment Convener Councillor Neil Cooney said the Council will continue to make significant investment in its housing stock in the coming financial year.
+Addressing the council chamber today, Housing and Environment Committee Convener Councillor Neil Cooney said modernisation of and investment in housing stock remained a key priority.

-"This is not simply a question of meeting needs and balancing budgets, it is about respect, dignity and social inclusion.
-This budget is certainly an important step in achieving that and it sets the tone for a smarter future for all."
+"This process is not simply about meeting needs and balancing budgets, it involves respect, dignity and social inclusion.
+People want to be listened to and to feel valued and respected.
+That budget is certainly an important step along that route.
+It sets an agenda for the future and it sets the tone for the future."